sinnie/learn_web_dev/node/socketio.md

         ```

         * this response marks the end of the handshake, and the connection switches to data transfer mode, enabling both sides to transfer data back and forth without any HTTP overhead or additional handshakes, making it a bi-directional, full-duplex communication connection in which both client and server can send messages to one another at any time without having to wait for one another.
-* an effort "to provide a mechanism for browser-based applications that need two-way communication with servers that does not rely on opening multiple HTTP connections", as the author Ian Hickson puts it.
+* an effort "to provide a mechanism for browser-based applications that need two-way communication with servers that does not rely on opening multiple HTTP connections," as the author Ian Hickson puts it.
 * WebSocket takes advantage of the Upgrade header of the HTTP/1.1 specification, which means it's essentially a new protocol for communication:
     * problems:
         * The server has to give special treatment to the WebSocket requests, performing a handshake unique to the WebSocket protocol, and implement its new security system.